 Why Water-Based Acrylic PSA Matters for Long-Duration Applications

-The adhesive system in a PE protective film determines how its bond strength changes over time — not just what it measures on day one.
+The adhesive system in a PE film is really important because it determines how the bond strength of the Water-Based Acrylic PSA changes over time.
+It is not about what it is when you first use it.

 Plashield Pre-Coated Metal PE Protective Film